malmaud/Jin.jl/README.md

 train.learning_rate = .005
 ```

-Now you'll see
+Now when you run your Julia program, you'll see

 ```
 dataset = "imagenet"
 learning_rate = .005
 ```

-when you run this script, indicating that the configuration file has changed the value of the learning rate and dataset.
+, indicating that the configuration file has changed the value of the learning rate and dataset.